stefdworschak/github-training/README.md

 Open the forked repo > Settings > Secrets > New repository secret
 ```

+__TODO: ADD SCREENSHOT__

 ## Tutorial 1 - Merge Conflict

 ### Setup

+1. Open the repo in Gitpod (or clone it locally and open your IDE)

-1. Checkout to a new branch called `new_branch1` and push it to your fork
+1. In the terminal, checkout to a new branch called `new_branch1` and push it to your fork

 ```
 git checkout -b new_branch1
 git push origin new_branch1
 ```

-2. Add the below code to the body of the `index.html` file
+3. Add the below code to the body of the `index.html` file

 ```
 <h1>This is my heading</h1>
 <p>This is my paragraph</p>
 ```

-3. Add, commit and push your changes to your branch
+4. Add, commit and push your changes to your branch

 ```
 git add .
-git commit -m "Updating index file" git push origin new_branch
+git commit -m "Updating index file" git push origin new_branch1
 ```

+5. Go back to your own fork's repo and click on the "Compare & Pull Request" button

-4. Create a new Pull Request on GitHub to your own fork's main branch (not the original repo).
-You should see that there is a merge conflict now.
+6. You should see that there is a merge conflict now.
+Even though there is a merge conflict, click on "Create Pull Request" to finish the setup.

+__TODO: ADD A GIF__

 ### Solution - Change file and commit changes